Conjugacy in fibre products, distortion, and the geometry of cyclic subgroups: Introduction

 In Section \ref{s:last} we combine the dagger construction of Proposition \ref{p:makeUQC} with Corollary \ref{c:forBR} and a template for designer groups described in \cite{mrb:icm}.
 This enables us to provide the following tool for investigations into the range of behaviour that conjugator length functions of finitely presented groups can exhibit.
 A Dehn function $\d(n)$ is {\em standard} if $\d(n)\simeq\d_Q(n)$ for some group $Q$ of type ${\rm{F}}_3$.
 All known Dehn functions are standard; see Remark \ref{r:standard}.

 \begin{restatable}{letterthm}{final} For every standard Dehn function $\d(n)$, there exists a finitely presented group $P$ with

 \end{restatable}

 The group $P$ in Theorem \ref{t:final} will be a subgroup of $G\times G$ for some torsion-free hyperbolic group $G$.
-It will also be virtually special in the sense of Haglund and Wise \cite{HW}.
-In particular, it is residually finite and can be embedded ${\rm{SL}}(d,\Z)$ and in the mapping class group of a closed surface of some genus \cite{mrb:mrl}, where $d$ and the genus depend on $\d(n)$.
+Furthermore, $G\times G$ will be virtually special in the sense of Haglund and Wise \cite{HW}.
+It follows that $P$ is residually finite and can be embedded ${\rm{SL}}(d,\Z)$ and in the mapping class group of a closed surface of some genus \cite{mrb:mrl}, where $d$ and the genus depend on $P$.

-If $\d(n)\succeq s^n$, then the difference between the upper and lower bounds in Theorem \ref{t:final} lies entirely with the fact that the argument of $\d$ in the upper bound is $n^2$ rather than $n$.
+If $\d(n)\succeq 2^n$, then, up to $\simeq$ equivalence, the difference between the upper and lower bounds in Theorem \ref{t:final} lies entirely with the fact that the argument of $\d$ in the upper bound is $n^2$ rather than $n$.
 This gap originates in Corollary \ref{c:forBR}, so to close the gap one would have to identify reasonable hypotheses on $Q$ that allow the upper bound in that result to be improved.
+This might lead to a proof that the conjugator length functions of finitely presented groups are as diverse as Dehn functions, a fact that has been established by different means in recent work of Gillis and Wagner \cite{GW}.

-{{\bf{Acknowledgements.}} I thank Chuck Miller for the many insights that I gained from him during our long collaboration on fibre products and decision probIems, and I thank Tim Riley for the many ideas that he has shared during our collaboration on conjugator length functions.
+{{\bf{Acknowledgements.}} I thank Chuck Miller for the many insights that I gained from him during our long collaboration on fibre products and decision problems, and I thank Tim Riley for the many ideas that he has shared during our collaboration on conjugator length functions.
 It has been a joy to work with them both.
-I am grateful to the University of Oxford for the sabbatical leave that enabled me to finish this article, to Stanford University for hosting me during this sabbatical, and to the Lieb family for their boundless hospitality.
+I am grateful to the University of Oxford for the sabbatical leave that enabled me to finish this work, to Stanford University for hosting me during this sabbatical, and to the Lieb family for their boundless hospitality during my time at Stanford.
+I also thank the referees of this article for their careful reading and helpful comments.